frnmst/get-fattura-pa/README.md

     -c, --ignore-checksum                   avoid checksum comparision between
                                             the metadata file and the signed
                                             file
+    -e, --ignore-certificate                avoid checking the certificate
+                                            used by the signer
     -f, --force-certificates-download       update the certificate list even if a certificate file is already
                                             present